Pope Pius V: Papal election

-Six weeks after the conclave, Cardinal Borromeo wrote to Henry I, Cardinal-King of Portugal recalling the election.
+Six weeks after the conclave, Cardinal Borromeo wrote to Cardinal Henry of Portugal recalling the election.
 He spoke of the new pope, and of his "high esteem for him on account of his singular holiness and zeal", seeing these qualities as a sign that he would make a good pope "to the great satisfaction of all".

 Pontificate

-His pontificate saw him dealing with internal reform of the Church, the spread of Protestant doctrines in the West, and Turkish armies advancing from the East.
+His pontificate saw him deal with internal reform of the Church, the spread of Protestant doctrines in the West, and Turkish armies advancing from the East.

 Church discipline

-Aware of the necessity of restoring discipline and morality at Rome to ensure success without, he at once proceeded to reduce the cost of the papal court after the manner of the Dominican Order to which he belonged, compel residence among the clergy, regulated inns, and assert the importance of the ceremonial in general and the liturgy of the Mass in particular.
+Aware of the necessity of restoring discipline and morality in Rome to ensure success, he at once proceeded to reduce the cost of the papal court after the manner of the Dominican Order to which he belonged, compel residence among the clergy, regulate inns, and assert the importance of the ceremonial in general and the liturgy of the Mass in particular.

-In his wider policy, which was characterised throughout by an effective stringency, the maintenance and increase of the efficacy of the Inquisition and the enforcement of the canons and decrees of the Council of Trent had precedence over other considerations.
+In his wider policy, which was characterized throughout by an effective stringency, the maintenance and increase of the efficacy of the Inquisition and the enforcement of the canons and decrees of the Council of Trent had precedence over other considerations.

 Liturgy

-Accordingly, in order to implement a decision of that council, he standardised the Holy Bible by promulgating the 1570 edition of the Roman Missal.
-Pius V made this Missal mandatory throughout the Latin rite of the Catholic Church, except where a Mass liturgy dating from before 1370 AD was in use.
-This form of the Mass remained essentially unchanged for 400 years until Pope Paul VI's revision of the Roman Missal in 1969–70, after which it has become widely known as the Tridentine Mass; use of the last pre-1969 edition of the Missal, that by Pope John XXIII in 1962, was permitted without limitation for private celebration of the Mass and in July 2007, was allowed also for public use, as laid down in the motu proprio Summorum Pontificum of Pope Benedict XVI.
-However, in July 2021, Pope Francis issued a new motu proprio, Traditionis Custodes, which abrogated Summorum Pontificum and reinstated the restrictions on the celebration of 1962 Missal.
+Accordingly, to implement a decision of that council, he standardized the Mass by promulgating the 1570 edition of the Roman Missal.
+Pius V made this Missal mandatory throughout the Latin Church, except where a Mass liturgy dating from before 1370 was in use.
+This form of the Mass remained essentially unchanged for 400 years until Pope Paul VI's revision of the Roman Missal in 1969–70, after which it has become widely known as the Tridentine Mass.
+This missal continues to be used in about 90 countries and by several religious orders.